speechbrain/speechbrain.github.io/index.md

 [See a short introductory video on the SpeechBrain project](https://youtu.be/XETiKbN9ojE)

+The code for this project can be found at https://github.com/speechbrain .

 # Why SpeechBrain?
 Speech processing toolkits have gained popularity in the last years.
 For automatic speech recognition (ASR) purposes, for instance, [Kaldi](http://kaldi-asr.org) is an established framework.
 Some other ASR toolkits have been recently developed using the Python language such as [PyTorch-Kaldi](https://github.com/mravanelli/pytorch-kaldi), [PyKaldi](https://github.com/pykaldi/pykaldi), and [ESPnet](https://github.com/espnet/espnet).
 Beyond speech recognition, a variety of other solutions have been developed for speech-related applications, such as speech separation, speech enhancement, speaker recognition, and language model training.